-Corporate Entity 1963 Wessel Couzijn
+Corporate Entity (1963) Wessel Couzijn

-Couzijn designed an abstract image with a threefold structure.
-In the middle a human figure with flaky limbs is recognizable, rising above two side parts.
-This motif of an 'Icarus' (used more often by Couzijn) stands for the human entrepreneurial spirit, which tries to transcend the limitations of everyday life.
-Couzijn wanted to give shape to the acting person, who creates order from above in a complex organizational structure.
+In 1958 Unilever management asked Couzijn to produce a statue.
+The client believed that the spatial effect of the austere architecture could be considerably strengthened by creating a contrast.
+This was the reason to commission Couzijn to design a dynamic, free-standing, monumental sculpture for the building, without an imposed artistic program.
+Couzijn designed an abstract image with a three-part structure.
+In the middle a human figure with wing-like limbs is recognizable, which rises above two side parts.
+This motif of an 'Icarus' (used more often by Couzijn) represents the human entrepreneurial spirit that tries to transcend the limitations of everyday life.
+Couzijn wanted to give shape to the person acting, who creates order from above in a complex organizational structure.
 The original title was The Manipulator, but Unilever experienced this as too negative.
 The image was given the name Corporate Entity.
-The image weighs 18.000 kilos and is produced in 3 1/2 year.
+The statue weighs 18.000 kilos and was produced in 3 1/2 years.
 The color also contributes to the dramatic power of the image.
-At Couzijn's request, the bronze founder mixed a special bronze alloy with ninety-six percent copper in it, so that the surface would turn green as quickly as possible.
+At Couzijn's request, the bronze caster mixed a special bronze alloy with ninety-six percent red copper in it, so that the surface would turn green as quickly as possible.